apache/creadur-site/README.md

 *WARNING!* This will sync the current master branch/SNAPSHOT version of the homepage if not run on the release branch

-Have a look in [RAT-buildtools folder](https://github.com/apache/creadur-rat/tree/master/.buildtools) if you want to generate a preview webpage.
+Have a look in [RAT's buildtools folder](https://github.com/apache/creadur-rat/tree/master/.buildtools) if you want to generate a preview webpage.

 ### Tentacles